Lajbert/MonolithEngine/README.md

 # What games have been released with it?
 None yet, hopefully the first will be released in Q3-Q4 2021.

-# Am I free to use the engine?
+# Am I free to use the engine to make games?
 Yes, any way you want, including commercially.
 The only thing you cannot do is selling the engine itself as it is, but you're free to use it (partially or entirely) to make your own game or game engine, including commercial use.
-Free means free: no royalties, fees, or any other hidden costs for you.
-I'm grateful if you give credits in your preferred way, but it's also not mandatory.
-Please keep in mind that by using the engine, you accept that you are using it "as it is" and the creator of the engine is not responsible any damages, losses or any other kind of harm (financial or other) that is coming from using the engine.
-The user this engines takes all the responsibilities with it.
+Free means free: no royalties, fees, or any other hidden costs.
+I'm grateful if you give me credits in your preferred way, but it's also not mandatory.
+Please keep in mind that by using the engine, you accept that you are using it "as it is" and the creator of the engine is not responsible any damages, losses or any other harm (financial or other) that is coming from using the engine.
+The user this engines takes all the responsibilities.

+# I want to write my own engine, can I use your code?
+Yes, feel free to take parts or the entire source code to your engine and create with it.

+# Can I contribute to the engine?
+It will be possible in the future, the details are currently being figured out.
+Stay tuned!

+# Can I request features?
+I am planning to make it possible to request features

+# Any chances of 3D support?
+While 2.5D support is planned later this year (3D characters on 2D sidescroller or isometric map, like Hades), full 3D support will probably never come.
+This engine was designed specifically for 2D development and making it 3D would such a big work that I'd rather write a new engine from scratch :)
+I am aware 2D and 3D development are similar in many ways, but also different enought that I decide to design my engine specifically for 2D to get the best possible 2D performance and easy, logical use.